a-petit/learnings-from-alpescraft-2022/README.md

-# learnings-from-alpescraft-2022
+# Learnings from alpescraft 2022

-Learnings from AlpesCraft 2022 conference
+Here are my notes from AlpesCraft 2022 conference :
+-
+-
+-